-With 20,000 community sport clubs and over 50,000 access points nationally Australian sport is uniquely positioned to deliver a significant proportion of the required weekly MVPA.
+With 20,000 community sport clubs and over 50,000 access points nationally Australian sport is uniquely positioned to deliver a significant proportion of the required weekly MVPA for both children and adults.

-CAS calculates that sport contributes over 50% of total Moderate and Vigorous Physical Activity (MVPA) in Australians who are currently achieving the benchmark.
-CAS estimates that there are between 1.84 - 2.82 billion hours spent in Moderate and Vigorous Physical Activity (MVPAH) in Australia each year.
-10
+CAS calculates that sport contributes around 50% of total Moderate and Vigorous Physical Activity (MVPA) in Australians who are currently achieving the benchmark.
+CAS estimates that there are between 1.84 - 2.82billion hours spent in Moderate and Vigorous Physical Activity (MVPAH) in Australia each year.10